Kamelot: 2015–2019: Haven, The Shadow Theory and line-up changes

-The Awakening (2020–present)
+2020–present: The Awakening

-On February 26, 2020, Kamelot announced that they would release their first book Veritas: A Kamelot Legacy via Rocket 88, which included band memorabilia as well as studio, live and personal photos from the band's career, marking the thirtieth anniversary of Kamelot's founding.
+On February 26, 2020 Kamelot announced that they would release their first book, Veritas: A Kamelot Legacy, via Rocket 88, which would include band memorabilia as well as studio, live and personal photos from the band's career, marking the thirtieth anniversary of Kamelot's founding.

-In a June 2020 interview with the "Jones.Show", Youngblood revealed that he, Karevik and Palotai have been working on new material for the upcoming thirteenth Kamelot album:
+In a June 2020 interview with the "Jones.Show", Youngblood revealed that he, Karevik and Palotai have been working on new material for their upcoming thirteenth album:

-In two interviews with FaceCulture and A&P Reacts, Youngblood had also revealed that a number of twenty-five songs had been written for the new album, in which they would focus on thirteen of them.
+In two interviews with FaceCulture and A&P Reacts, Youngblood had also revealed that twenty-five songs had been written for the new album, of which they would focus on thirteen.
 Both Youngblood and Karevik had also stated that the band planned to release the new album in August or September 2021, though it originally was set to be released in March.
 In an October 13, 2020, interview with Gino Alache on the "Rockum Radio Show", Youngblood confirmed that there were twelve songs for the album and the band were preparing to enter the studio to record their thirteenth studio album.
-When asked about the album's songwriting approach in an interview, Youngblood spoke that the album will contain a mixture of new elements and influences, with material that fans should expect.
+When asked about the album's songwriting approach in an interview, Youngblood said that the album will contain a mixture of new elements and influences, with material that fans should expect.

 There had been no updates to the upcoming album's release date since passing the 2021 deadlines, but Kamelot produced two music videos for the album in May 2022.
-In the following month, the band announced that the "final touches of mixing are underway" for the album, which is planned for an early 2023 release, as well as the announcement that cellist Tina Guo would be a featured guest on the album.
-In addition to being confirmed as a headliner at the 2023 edition of ProgPower USA, the band will also support the album by going on a five-day tour in Brazil with Turilli / Lione Rhapsody in February 2023 with Melissa Bonny as a guest vocalist.
-On December 9, 2022, the band announced the first European leg for their Awaken the World Tour which is set to begin in March 2023.
+In the following month, the band announced that the "final touches of mixing are underway" for the album, which was planned for an early 2023 release, as well as the announcement that cellist Tina Guo would be a featured guest on the album.
+In addition to being confirmed as a headliner at the 2023 edition of ProgPower USA, the band supported the album by going on a five-day tour in Brazil with Turilli / Lione Rhapsody in February 2023 with Melissa Bonny as a guest vocalist.
+On December 9, 2022, the band announced the first European leg for their Awaken the World Tour, which began in March 2023.
 A teaser for the thirteenth studio album was released on January 6, 2023.

-Simultaneously with the release of the single, "One More Flag in the Ground", the album's title was revealed on January 12, 2023, as The Awakening, and was subsequently released on March 17, 2023.
+Simultaneously with the release of the single "One More Flag in the Ground", on January 12, 2023, the album's title was revealed, as The Awakening, and it was subsequently released on March 17, 2023.
+Prior to its release, the band had released three singles to promote the album: "Opus of the Night (Ghost Requiem)", "Eventide" and "NightSky".